 "Don't!"
 I burst out before I thought it through.
-"I was trying to say that I don't think this will work: I didn't the first time we went out but I gave you the benefit of the doubt.
+"I was trying to say that I don't think this will work: I didn't the first time we went out but I thought I'd give you the benefit of the doubt.
 You just proved why I was wrong!
 God, just leave me alone, please."

 As I strode towards my front door I heard a car door slam and footsteps following me.
 Reaching for my phone, I didn't have time to do anything before a strong hand grabbed my upper arm and dragged me to face its owner.

-He produced a satisfying cough/groan/splutter sound but I had no time to revel in it because I had noticed a fundamental flaw in my plan: he still had hold of my arm.
+He produced a satisfying cough/groan/splutter sound that I had no time to revel in because I had noticed a fundamental flaw in my plan: he still had a hold of my arm.
 As I struggled to release his grip he gathered his senses.
 One look at his face as he straightened up told me what was going to happen next; his right fist, complete with some sort of fraternity ring, slammed into my face just below my eye.
 The impact caused tears to cloud my vision and the pain registered somewhere but he had let go of me so I managed to avert a fall and propel myself towards the house, unlocking my phone and attempting to call FDR all the while.
-When I realised that my door was still locked and that that was nowhere near as easy to rectify I focused hit hitting 'call' and turned to face my attacker with my back to the door and my phone to my ear.
+When I realised that my door was still locked and nowhere near as easy to unlock as my phone I focused hit hitting 'call' and turned to face my attacker with my back to the door and my phone to my ear.
 This made Stuart pause.

 "Hey FDR, you busy at the moment?"
 I forced a normal tone when my brother answered; Stuart began backing off.

 "Em…no not just now, why?
 What's up?" he asked distractedly.
 "Jessie?"
 I hadn't answered as I'd been watching Stuart drive away.